fkearney8/151Challenge/README.md

 We've got a GitHub issue open to track feature ideas: https://github.com/fkearney8/151Challenge/issues

+#Java Version
+You'll need to have Java 1.7 to compile and run this, right now.
+I tried to upgrade at one point, and had some trouble with activator.
+Hasn't seemed important enough to tackle yet.
+Make sure Java 1.7 is your JAVA_HOME and first on the PATH.

 # Database

 The website uses a postgres database by default.
 You will need to install and